jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 because it is:

-- not executable (directly)
+- not executed
 - a reference

 ## How Command References Work

-A square connected to another command may establish a *reference* to a command.
+A square connected to another command establishes a *reference* to a command.

 ![](images/7.%20Commands%20Ideas.013.png)